Het Bewuste Pad

 Itís important to note that the build-up to this can be anything from a couple of hours to a few days

 And thatís hard.
-But be patient, wait until the signals above are in evidence, and you really do stand a very good chance of having your baby arrive without complication.
+But be patient, wait until the signals above are in evidence, trust the ejection impulse, and you really do stand a very good chance of having your baby arrive without complication.

 Exceptions are rare, but if you do turn out to be someone whoís in established labor when contractions are still very spaced, you will very likely be feeling other urgent sensations: a sense of dropping, or your pelvis is filling up: pressure in your bottom.
 These sensations will be guide enough for you to know when being in labor and you want to call a midwife or doula if you are having a homebirth.
 Also note, that the pointers are a guide for first-time mums.
 Though subsequent labors have the same signals, youíre likely to feel it all much more quickly and suddenly.